 Does microwaving a lemon make it easier to juice?

-Even if you decide not to microwave your lemon, a room temperature fruit will be easier to juice than a cold one—so pull your lemons out of the fridge a while before you plan to juice them.
-This is how to store lemons the right way.
+Even if you decide not to microwave your lemon, a room-temperature fruit will be easier to juice than a cold one—so pull your lemons out of the fridge a while before you plan to juice them.

 Do you need to peel the lemon to juice it?